refcell/cairo-by-example/README.md

 ## Source Code

-Contracts are defined and available for extensible use in the [cairomate repository](https://github.com/a5f9t4/cairomate).
+Contracts are defined and available for extensible use in the [contracts](./contracts) subdirectory.

 ## Acknowledgements